Skip to main content

 When invoice factoring fits

 Factoring shines in B2B businesses with: (a) slow-paying commercial customers (30-90 day cycles), (b) growth outpacing cash flow, (c) AR concentrated in creditworthy enterprises, (d) thin owner credit that blocks bank financing.
 Common verticals: trucking, staffing, manufacturing, wholesale distribution, professional services with enterprise customers.
-Per the Federal Reserve Small Business Credit Survey, factoring approval rates are roughly 2x bank-loan approval rates for sub-680 FICO applicants.
+Because factoring underwrites the customer's creditworthiness rather than the business owner's, it stays accessible to sub-680 FICO applicants who'd be declined for a conventional bank loan on credit score alone.

 Authoritative sources